-Parents/guardians who encounter a problem using the system should email to the appropriate school X2 Support Desk with their concerns.
+Parents/guardians who encounter a problem using the system should email to the appropriate school X2 Support Desk with their concerns type in the URL below into their web browser and choose the appropriate support request.
 The email should include the name of the student(s) and should be sent from the email address on file with the school.